 - Buy: 5954

-The SVM does much better consistently than the LR model, which is not a surprise, however, due to the dataset size increase, our training time increases exponentially, making testing of the different models very unrealistic.
+The SVM does much better consistently than the LR model, which is not a surprise, however, due to the dataset size increase, our training time increased exponentially, making testing of the different model parameters very unrealistic.
 Every model would take around 4 to 8 hours to train depending on the kernel type.
 Due to long training timing, we decided to use a neural network to further increase the performance and handle a large amount of data.

-Super Advance Model: Long-Short Term Memory Neural Network
+Super Advanced Model: Long-Short Term Memory Neural Network

 Our final layer was a Dense layer with a softmax activation function.
 Softmax takes a vector and converts it into a probability distribution, which allows us to interpret the probability of the next direction.
 We then compiled the model with categorical cross-entropy, which measures and minimizes the log loss between prediction and real output.